stuchly/Rphenoannoy/README.md

 ### Installation
-This code has been testing in R 3.6.3.
+This code has been tested in R 3.6.3.

 To install the latest version from the github repository, use: